Ashna2002/Internship-Data-Analysis-With-Python/README.md

-    ○ Generate meaningful features from existing data ○ Use techniques like PCA or feature importance to select the most important features ○ Optimize feature sets for improved model performance
+    ○ Generate meaningful features from existing data ○ Use techniques like PCA or feature importance to select the most important features ○ Optimize feature sets for improved model performance ✔️TASK 6 : Advanced Data Analysis Techniques

+    ○ Implement time series analysis for forecasting trends and seasonality.
+    ○ Perform sentiment analysis or text mining on unstructured data.
+    ○ Explore clustering or classification techniques for segmentation and pattern recognition.